sumit03guha/smart-contracts-development-boilerplate/README.md

   npx hardhat node
   ```

-- Run the boilerplate project tests using the local node.
+- Split the terminal running the hardhat node, or, open another terminal and run the project test scripts using the local node.

   ```shell
   yarn run test